CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 In this post, I am making an assumption that you are brand new to using GPG Keys and do not yet have a master key, or any other keys in place.

 As a reminder, we'll be focusing on setting this up in a Windows environment.
 As a first step, I downloaded [GPG4win](https://www.gpg4win.org/about.html).
-This contains several useful components, including Kleopatra, which exposes a number of the commands that we'll be using in the blog post through an intuitive User Interface as an alternative route.
+This contains several useful components, including Kleopatra, which exposes a number of the commands that we'll be using in the blog post through an intuitive User Interface as an alternative if you prefer.

 Once installed, open up a command prompt window.
 While not required, if you haven't used it before - I'd encourage you to try out the [Windows Terminal](https://aka.ms/terminal) which is available through the Windows Store.
 It's a great piece of software, which allows you to interact with several commandline environments (e.g. PowerShell, PowerShell Core, Command Prompt, Several distributions of Windows Subsystem, Azure Cloud Shell, and even [connect directly to VMs in the cloud](https://www.thomasmaurer.ch/2020/05/how-to-ssh-into-an-azure-vm-from-windows-terminal-menu/)).
 This isn't required though, as you can just use the native command line prompt application.

 **Important: Not using command prompt was one of my main hurdles when setting up in my own environment.
 My local preference is to use PowerShell rather than Command Prompt.
-After spending a lot of time digging into this, I discovered (with thanks to [this helpful gist](https://gist.github.com/chrisroos/1205934#gistcomment-2862988)_ that PowerShell may impact the encoding of the output file, which causes later issues.
+After spending a lot of time digging into this, I discovered (with thanks to [this helpful gist](https://gist.github.com/chrisroos/1205934#gistcomment-2862988)) that PowerShell may impact the encoding of the output file, which causes later issues.
 I'll explain a little later - but keep this in mind if you do insist on using PowerShell.**

 In your command line, type the below: